 Share Some Love ❤️

-- Bring a pot with three quarts of water and lentils, to a boil.
-Reduce heat to a low and let it simmer for about 20 minutes.
+- In a large pot, bring three quarts of water and the lentils to a boil.
+Reduce the heat to low and let them simmer for 20 minutes.

-- In a bowl, combine ground meat, bread crumbs, garlic, half dice onions, salt & pepper.
-Work the meat with your hand. to combine all ingredients together.
+- In a large bowl, combine the ground turkey, breadcrumbs, garlic, half of the diced onion, salt, and pepper.
+Work the meat with your hands until the ingredients are well-combined.

-- Preheat a skillet with a few tablespoons of light olive oil, place meatballs on the skillet.
-To turn meatballs, lift up the skillet and shake it from side to side, this would help for meatballs keep their round shape.
-Remove meatballs and set the skillet aside.
+- Preheat a skillet with a few tablespoons of light olive oil.
+Place the meatballs in the skillet and brown them on all sides.
+Remove the meatballs and set the skillet aside.